Heritage Behavioral Health Center, Inc. job in Decatur, IL

 Heritage also offers the following with this position:

-Optional insurance benefits, including health, dental, vision, flex spending accounts (healthcare, dependent care), and additional life insurance.
-(The health insurance benefit includes substantial agency contribution towards the cost.)
+Insurance: Health, dental, vision, flex spending accounts (healthcare, dependent care), and additional life insurance.
+Health insurance includes substantial agency contributions toward the cost.

-Bloomington, IL Job
+Bloomington, IL job

 Responsibilities